takJohn/click-a-mole/README.md

 There are features in this game that utilises many of the new practices introduced in Decentraland's recent SDK update so in that respect, it provided a great platform for learning and all whilst having fun in the process as well.

-## Your objective

-The Backstory - _"You've just returned home from holiday and to your utter despair, you find your garden has been infiltrated by a pesky gang of moles.
-So far, they have managed to avoid the attention of authorities under the guise of construction workers and the community is at a loss on how to tackle the problem; your neighbours are already complaining about the noise and how it might affect the price of their land.
-Your job is to pummel these moles into oblivion before they cause more havoc across Decentraland..."_

-The game is a single player experience and your goal is to attack as many moles as you can in 30 seconds.
-You can compete with friends to see who can get the highest score.

 ## Previewing the scene

 Download and install the Decentraland CLI - please read this [installation guide](https://docs.decentraland.org/getting-started/installation-guide/) for further details.